paulfranco/AndroidInterviewQuestions/README.md

 **What is an Android App?**

 It is a software application running on the Android Platform.
 It is a collection of different activities, services, receivers and listeners.
 It has a single manifest and is compiled into a single .apk file.

+**What is NDK?**

+NDK stands for Native Development Kit.
+NDK is a toolset that lets you implement parts of your app using native-code languages such as C and C++.